Make-School-Courses/MOB-1.2-Introduction-to-iOS-Development/README.md

 ## Course Description

-This course will introduce you to the basics of building an iOS app in Swift.
-We will cover topics like autolayout, uikit, etc.
+This course covers mobile application development in iOS using Swift.
+We will learn how to build a simple application using iOS tools including AutoLayout, UIKit, Views, TableViews, ViewControllers and more.
+We will study how MVC architecture is implemented in iOS and how information is passed between ViewControllers using both Segues and manual navigation.

 ## Course Specifics